cap-md089/evmplus-v6/README.md

 ## Developing CAPUnit.com

 The development requirements for CAPUnit.com are a bit different.
-The server will require the same configuration and external as a production system, but the keys and database do not need to be the same.
+The server will require the same configuration and external services as a production system, but the keys and database do not need to be the same.

 1. Install required software
     - Node 13